MONTEREY BAY ROSE SOCIETY

 5. Wear heavy leather gloves with forearm protection

 a.
-Cowhide is strongest
+Cowhide is the strongest

 b.
 Deerskin or goatskin is most flexible